Have you ever tried these crispy juicy buns? They come packed with flavors and surprisingly soupy…

 These buns are crispy on the outside and slightly chewy…but I must advise you that there is a trick when eating the buns…you must first take a small bite making a small hole on the skin of the bun.
 Carefully suck the juice (meat broth) from the bun and then eat as you would normally eat a bun.
 If you do not extract the “soup” first, you will not only make a mess as the “juice” will come out as you bite and splash all over you, not to mention that you will lose one of the best part of these buns.

-This recipe was inspired on this one and lots of my mom’s experience in the kitchen.
+This recipe was inspired by my mom’s experience in the kitchen…

 In the mixing bowl or bread machine bowl, place the flour and salt.

 Add the boiling water to the flour and mix.
 The flour mixture will be lumpy.